louisbookoff/browser-template-driver-app/README.md

 ## Acknowledgments

-* Hat tip to the awesome instructors for assisting with any issues that arose during this project
+* Hat tip to the awesome instructors for assisting with any issues that arose during this project.
-* My co-founders Josh and Brady
+* My co-founders Josh and Brady.
-* The world around me, for continuously serving as an inspiration to create and pursue impactful projects
+* The world around me, for continuously serving as an inspiration to create and pursue impactful projects.